 Air Resistance: The Disruptor of Larger Raindrops

-As raindrops increase in size, the influence of air resistance becomes paramount.
+As raindrops increase in size, the influence of air resistance becomes essential.
 Air resistance, also known as drag, is the force that opposes the motion of an object through a fluid (in this case, air).
 The magnitude of air resistance depends on several factors, including the object's size, shape, and velocity, as well as the density of the fluid.

 Raindrop Breakup: The End of the Line